FuzzDOT/FuzzDOT/README.md

 ## what i actually do

-I build AI systems and production-ready software for real-world, high-stakes environments.
+I build AI systems and production ready software for real world, high stakes environments.
 My work sits at the intersection of AI/ML research, systems engineering, and product execution — from architecting multimodal deep learning models and probabilistic reasoning pipelines to shipping scalable platforms with strong guarantees around correctness, reproducibility, and trust.

 No hype.
 Just systems that work.